kubernetes/website/content/en/docs/concepts/services-networking/topology-aware-routing.md

 {{< feature-state for_k8s_version="v1.23" state="beta" >}}

-_Topology Aware Hints_ enable topology aware routing by including suggestions for how clients should consume endpoints.
-This approach adds metadata to enable consumers of EndpointSlice (or Endpoints) objects, so that traffic to those network endpoints can be routed closer to where it originated.

-For example, you can route traffic within a locality to reduce costs, or to improve network performance.
+{{< note >}}
+Prior to Kubernetes 1.27, this feature was known as _Topology Aware Hints_.
+{{</ note >}}

+_Topology Aware Routing_ adjusts routing behavior to prefer keeping traffic in the zone it originated from.
+In some cases this can help reduce costs or improve network performance.

 <!-- body -->

 ## Motivation

 Kubernetes clusters are increasingly deployed in multi-zone environments.
-_Topology Aware Hints_ provides a mechanism to help keep traffic within the zone it originated from.
-This concept is commonly referred to as "Topology Aware Routing".
+_Topology Aware Routing_ provides a mechanism to help keep traffic within the zone it originated from.
 When calculating the endpoints for a {{< glossary_tooltip term_id="Service" >}}, the EndpointSlice controller considers the topology (region and zone) of each endpoint and populates the hints field to allocate it to a zone.
-Cluster components such as the {{< glossary_tooltip term_id="kube-proxy" text="kube-proxy" >}}
-can then consume those hints, and use them to influence how the traffic is routed (favoring topologically closer endpoints).
+Cluster components such as {{< glossary_tooltip term_id="kube-proxy" text="kube-proxy" >}} can then consume those hints, and use them to influence how the traffic is routed (favoring topologically closer endpoints).

-## Using Topology Aware Hints
+## Enabling Topology Aware Routing

+{{< note >}}
+Prior to Kubernetes 1.27, this behavior was controlled using the `service.kubernetes.io/topology-aware-hints` annotation.
+{{</ note >}}

-You can activate Topology Aware Hints for a Service by setting the `service.kubernetes.io/topology-aware-hints` annotation to `auto`.
-This tells the EndpointSlice controller to set topology hints if it is deemed safe.
+You can enable Topology Aware Routing for a Service by setting the `service.kubernetes.io/topology-mode` annotation to `Auto`.
+When there are enough endpoints available in each zone, Topology Hints will be populated on EndpointSlices to allocate individual endpoints to specific zones, resulting in traffic being routed closer to where it originated from.
-Importantly, this does not guarantee that hints will always be set.

-## How it works {#implementation}
+## When it works best

-The functionality enabling this feature is split into two components: The EndpointSlice controller and the kube-proxy.
-This section provides a high level overview of how each component implements this feature.
+This feature works best when:

+### 1. Incoming traffic is evenly distributed

+If a large proportion of traffic is originating from a single zone, that traffic could overload the subset of endpoints that have been allocated to that zone.
+This feature is not recommended when incoming traffic is expected to originate from a single zone.

+### 2. The Service has 3 or more endpoints per zone {#three-or-more-endpoints-per-zone}
+In a three zone cluster, this means 9 or more endpoints.
+If there are fewer than 3 endpoints per zone, there is a high (≈50%) probability that the EndpointSlice controller will not be able to allocate endpoints evenly and instead will fall back to the default cluster-wide routing approach.

+## How It Works

+The "Auto" heuristic attempts to proportionally allocate a number of endpoints to each zone.
+Note that this heuristic works best for Services that have a significant number of endpoints.

 ### EndpointSlice controller {#implementation-control-plane}

-The EndpointSlice controller is responsible for setting hints on EndpointSlices when this feature is enabled.
+The EndpointSlice controller is responsible for setting hints on EndpointSlices when this heuristic is enabled.
 The controller allocates a proportional amount of endpoints to each zone.
 This proportion is based on the [allocatable](/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable) CPU cores for nodes running in that zone.
 For example, if one zone had 2 CPU